hasanozcelik12/hasanozcelik12/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on fornd-end
+- 🔭
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react frond end developer and I'm constantly improving myself.
-- 👯 I’m looking to collaborate on project
-- 🤔 I’m looking for help with
-- 💬 Ask me about anything
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 👯I need your help to improve myself.
+We can develop a project together
-- ⚡ Fun fact: ...
+-
--->